someonesdad1/plib/README.md

 - `plib/doc` holds things related to documentation
 - `plib/lib` holds things that support a few of the modules in `plib`

-Click on the following links to get more information:
+Click on the following links to get more information (note:  this structure is planned but not implemented yet):

 - [plib](doc/modules.html) Information on plib's modules
 - [pgm](doc/pgm.html) Information on plib/pgm's scripts